Skip to main content

 What can you reimburse tax-free?

-You can reimburse employees up to €0.23 per kilometre tax-free for commuting and business travel, regardless of the mode of transport.
-An increase to €0.25 per kilometre has been announced, which will apply retroactively from 1 January 2026.
+You will reimburse employees, retroactively from 1 January 2026, up to €0.25 per kilometre tax-free for commuting and business trips, regardless of the mode of transport.

 Work-related expenses scheme (WKR)